In 1991, Mayim Bialik won the hearts of viewers nationwide with the sitcom "Blossom." But, what are the cast members up to today?

 Jenna von Oÿ played Six LeMeure, Blossom's best friend.

 After "Blossom," von Oÿ made guest appearances on such shows as "Chicago Hope," "7th Heaven," "Moesha," and had a starring role in the sitcom "The Parkers."
-In October 2010, she married computer data consultant Brad Bratcher in Newton, Conn.
-Von Oÿ and Bratcher have one daughter, Gray Audrey, born on May 21, 2012.
+In October 2010, she married computer data consultant Brad Bratcher in Newton, Connecticut.
+Von Oÿ and Bratcher have two daughters, Gray Audrey, born on May 21, 2012, and Marlowe Monroe Bratcher, born on Nov.
+1, 2014.

 Ted Wass (Nick Russo), pictured, bottom right, retired from acting after "Blossom."
 Since then, Wass has worked nonstop as a television director on such shows as "Spin City," "Two and a Half Men," "Rules of Engagement," "2 Broke Girls," "Sullivan & Son" and Joey Lawrence's sitcom "Melissa & Joey."